RobMeades/FrontGardenRailway/README.md

 # Introduction

 This repo contains various files used in creating my Front Garden Railway on a postage stamp.
-The priject is described here:
+The project is described here:

 http://www.meades.org/railways/garden/garden.html